Obabtd/My_Project_Work/README.md

 - <a href=https://github.com/Obabtd/My_Project_Work/blob/main/Wandsworth%20county%20Data.xlsx>Dataset</a>

 ## Questions (KPIs)
--What are the number of deaths per month
+- What are the number of deaths per month
--What is the death rate (calculated per 100,000 population) per ward -What are the leading underlying causes of death
+- What is the death rate (calculated per 100,000 population) per ward
+- What are the leading underlying causes of death
--How does the death rates varied by age and sex
+- How does the death rates varied by age and sex
 - Which month saw the most registered deaths and how many were there
 - Which ward had the highest death rate and what was it?
--What is the leading underlying cause of death in males and what is the leading underlying cause of death in females?
+- What is the leading underlying cause of death in males and what is the leading underlying cause of death in females?
--What percentage of deaths in females occurred in the 80+ age groups and how does this compare to males?
+- What percentage of deaths in females occurred in the 80+ age groups and how does this compare to males?